paulyeo21/rs_recommendation_system/README.md

 ruby content_based_recommender.rb
 ```

-For a quick test on a smaller dataset, in the file recommender.rb replace
+For a quick test on a smaller dataset, in recommender.rb replace

 ```ruby
 # load user items data